| Title: | Efficient Plotting of Large-Sized Data |

 null_aggregator$clone(deep = FALSE)

-Whether to make a deep clone.
+deepWhether to make a deep clone.

-data(noise_fluct) agg <- null_aggregator$new(interleave_gaps = TRUE) d_agg <- agg$aggregate(noise_fluct$time, noise_fluct$f500) plotly::plot_ly( x = d_agg$x[1:100], y = d_agg$y[1:100], type = "scatter", mode = "lines" )
+data(noise_fluct) agg <- null_aggregator$new(interleave_gaps = TRUE) d_agg <- agg$aggregate(noise_fluct$time, noise_fluct$f500) plotly::plot_ly( x = d_agg$x[1:100], y = d_agg$y[1:100], type = "scatter", mode = "lines" )data(noise_fluct) agg <- null_aggregator$new(interleave_gaps = TRUE) d_agg <- agg$aggregate(noise_fluct$time, noise_fluct$f500) plotly::plot_ly( x = d_agg$x[1:100], y = d_agg$y[1:100], type = "scatter", mode = "lines" )

-data with low computation costBefore illustrating data using plotly
+plotly data with low computation costBefore illustrating data using plotly, it must be built

-are need to be made using figure$x$attrs
+(figure$x$data are need to be made using figure$x$attrs).

 However, because a lot of procedures are necessary,